Un-carrier: Simple Choice plans

-Upgrades for All (Un-carrier 2.0)
+Jump! device upgrade service

 On July 10, 2013, T-Mobile introduced Un-carrier 2.0 as Jump, a new add-on for its monthly plans which allows customers to upgrade their phone up to two times per year, by trading in their phone to purchase a new one at the same price as a new customer.
 T-Mobile users with Jump! as of Feb 14th are no longer required to wait 6 months for the first upgrade.
 AT&T and Verizon require that customers wait 2 years before they can upgrade their phone.

-Amped 2.0

 On June 27, 2015, T-Mobile announced Un-carrier Amped 2.0.
 This is a new JUMP!
 On Demand program, which permits three upgrades per year instead of the two offered by the original JUMP!.
 Also, the carrier dropped the $10/month fee for the original JUMP! plan.

-Simple Global (Un-carrier 3.0)
+Simple Global roaming service

 On October 9, 2013, T-Mobile introduced their third phase of the "Un-carrier", which was the introduction of basically free international roaming.
 See section Roaming for more information.

 On October 23, 2013, T-Mobile announced a Un-carried 3.5 promo offer, which gave customers 200MB of free data for their tablets.
 They also announced $0 down for most tablets, including the newly to them arrived iPads.

 On July 9, 2015, T-Mobile launched Mobile Without Borders to offer high speed data roaming while in Canada and Mexico at no additional cost, in addition to providing unlimited talk and text roaming in these countries via Simple Global.
 The domestic high speed allowance is used while roaming, after which slower speeds or deprioritization may apply.
 Furthermore, calls and texts to Canada and Mexico from the U.S. carry no extra fee.